Kobeep/cloud-dr-orchestrator/README.md

   - Download from cloud and restore
   - Confirmation prompt before restore
   - Support for target database override
-  - Backup retention policies

-- ⏳ **Issue #7**: Monitoring and metrics
-  - Backup success/failure tracking
-  - Storage usage monitoring

-- ⏳ **Issue #8**: Encryption at rest
+- ✅ **Issue #8**: Scheduling and automation
-  - Client-side encryption before upload
+  - systemd service and timer
+  - Cron wrapper script
+  - Automated installation script

-- ⏳ **Issue #9**: Testing and CI/CD
+  - Works on Linux and macOS
-  - Unit tests
-  - Integration tests
-  - GitHub Actions pipeline

 ## Contributing